lsst-sqre/sqr-029/index.rst

 The SAL mock experiment
 =======================

-With the SAL mock experiment, we want to access the performance of our implementation of the DM-EFD, which is important for the availability of the telemetry data for the DM systems.
+With the SAL mock experiment, we want to access the performance of our prototype implementation of the DM-EFD.

-In the following sections we explain the experiment we designed, how we produce messages for the SAL topics, and finally we characterize the mean latency for a message from the time it was produced to the time it is written to InfluxDB and we finally measure the InfluxDB throughput during the experiment.
+In the following sections we explain the experiment we designed, how we produced messages for the SAL topics, and finally we characterize the mean latency for a message from the time it was produced to the time it is written to InfluxDB and we finally measure the InfluxDB throughput during the experiment.

 Designing the experiment